 The psychics even had their professional association, or rather two professional associations.
 Importing into the spiritual plane some of the base concerns of the material world, they divided between the genteel association of the Guild, and the cloth cap solidarity of the Union.

 Apart from its regular meetings the Association from time to time undertook investigations of apparently paranormal events, such as hauntings or poltergeists.
 Some members of the group also belonged to the SPR which sometimes referred cases to us.
 We then acted as a filter, making a preliminary investigation to decide whether it was worth the SPR marshallings their big guns on the case.
-We proved a very efficient filter, since, so far as I can recall, we never let anything through.
+We proved a very efficient filter, since, so far as I can recall, we never judged any phenomenon worthy of further investigation.

-An investigation was quite hard to mount, as it usually involved a lot of work by a lot of investigators.
+It was quite hard to mount and investigation, as that usually involved a lot of work by a lot of investigators.
 First the people who thought they had a problem needed to be interviewed, and the premises inspected to see if there were any obvious normal explanations of whatever it was that seemed to be happening.

 Once investigations were completed everyone involved wrote a report, and eventually everything would be put together and presented first to the afflicted people in a final interview, and then to the Association at one of its meetings, and, if it was an SPR case, eventually to them.